 The main aim to writing this software, was simply to understand the processes and computations involved to achieve this.

-SkyView is a 64 bit application, and will soon be available for download from the Microsoft Store for Windows-10.
+SkyView is a 64 bit application, and is available for download from the Microsoft Store for Windows-10.

 An MSI installation package of SkyView is also available upon request, for installation on Windows-7.